libretro/docs/docs/library/mkxp-z.md

     implementations of this functionality, so
     disabling it can be used as a workaround.
     (default: disabled on Windows, enabled on other systems)

+- **Video: Texture Synchronization** [mkxp-z_enableBlitting] (**default**|eager|lazy)

+    Controls how often GPU textures are copied to CPU memory.
+    Eager synchronization is less likely to cause graphical issues but may cause performance problems in some games.
+    Lazy synchronization is faster but may or may not, depending on which libretro frontend you're using and what version of it you're using, cause graphical artifacts when performing certain operations, such as toggling fullscreen or, on Android, opening the app switcher.
+    (default: lazy)

 - **Audio: Threaded Audio** (Restart) [mkxp-z_threadedAudio] (**enabled**|disabled)